Make yourself comfortable! Then I’ll regale you with some information about a strange creature I came across on my travels..

 Shape-shifting predators who lure adventurers and other curious folk in by disguising themselves as interesting objects.
 And then sticking to them like glue, before devouring them with their massive mouths.

 One moment you think you are opening a treasure chest.
 The next moment the treasure chest has grown limbs and is trying to open you with its sharp teeth.

 And you have heard of rat kings?

-Stories of as many as 50 rats living in so crowded conditions that their tails would get permanently entwined, forcing the creatures to function like one entity.
+Stories of as many as 50 rats living in so crowded conditions that their tails would get permanently entwined.
+Which would force the creatures to function like one entity.